250 hours leading to IYN (Independent Yoga Network) teaching qualification.

 The training takes place over 12 weekends and apprentice hours.
 You will learn to teach in the style of Yogasara Krama Vinyasa Tantra – Kramas are (modifications) to make your teaching accessible to all.
 You will also complete a written assignment, maintain a personal journal, and undertake group work leading to a presentation about a specific yogic topic.
 You will teach your fellow students and be asked to review/reflect on your teaching experiences and receive feedback.

-The weekends are held at Yogasara Studio in Montpelier, Bristol.
+The weekends for the Yoga Teacher Training Course are held at Yogasara Studio in Montpelier, Bristol.

 Each weekend will weave together the multifaceted aspects of yoga- practice and theory.

 We will teach you: